 There is a tendency to see Japan through Tokyo’s slick, sophisticated and ever-forward-looking lens, but there are many other facets to this enriching country that come to life when you explore its rural regions.

 Though you’re headed for rural solitude, starting your walking-themed itinerary in one of the world’s largest cities is sort of unavoidable.
 Unless you touch down in Osaka, your arrival point will be Tokyo.
-It’s dense, compact and efficient, and in places feels like there’s no space or level that has been left unutilised.
-But amongst the glass, steel, asphalt and concrete are hidden green breathing spaces, sometimes quite large ones, often several levels above the ground.
+It’s dense, compact and efficient, and in places feels like there’s no space or level that has been left unused.
+But among the glass, steel, asphalt and concrete are hidden green breathing spaces, sometimes quite large ones, often several levels above the ground.
 Things have calmed down somewhat from the relentless development of decades gone by and Tokyo is now peppered with pockets of sprouting green.

 You might choose to see the city through a contemporary historic focus, delving into the lively Shitamachi District with its subtle domestic delights (including lots of balconies, flower pots and cats!)
 Walk among the temples or grand museums of Ueno Park, or the subculture hubs of Harajuku or Akihabara.
 One of our favourite ways to end the day is with a quality evening food tour, discovering the different flavours of Japanese cuisine and filling up on delicious dishes as you wander.